Costa Rica's Campbell can go all the way to the top

 The 21-year-old spent further loan spells with Real Betis in Spain and Olympiacos in Greece, where he caught the eye by scoring the second goal in a 2-0 Champions League home win for the Greeks against Manchester United in February.

 "As a player, Joel is one of the biggest talents I have ever seen.
-He can go as far as he wants," Borges told Reuters from the team's World Cup base in Santos, 70 kilometers outside Sao Paulo.
+He can go as far as he wants," Borges told Reuters from the team's World Cup base in Santos, 70 kilometres outside Sao Paolo.

 "He is the real thing," said Borges.
 "His ability to go one against one is what gives him the chance to go the extra mile."